Saaeroos/Todo_list/README.md

 # Todo_list
-this project was done followin a tutroial during the guide periode in Restart Network.
+this project was done following a tutroial during the guide periode in Restart Network.

 ### Technologies Used building this project:
 * nodejs.